 While I admire anyone who loves to express themselves through their writing, there comes a time when you have to choose between continuing with what to you is an enjoyable hobby, and taking it up as a full time vocation.
 Please note that I did say vocation and not occupation.
 There is a marked difference…

-Right now I’m back in full writing mode with my latest WIP, which if you have actually been reading my posts and not merely clicking ‘like’, you will know is a romance between an artificial intelligence and a human, set against a scifi background.
-Forgive me I digress, but the ‘clickers’ of this world do tend to annoy me especially when they don’t actually bother to read the post they have just ‘liked’ (the viewing stats don’t lie!).
+Right now, if you have actually been reading my posts and not merely clicking ‘like’, you will know I’m a fan of romance not necessarily between a man and a woman in some of my books.
+Forgive me I digress, but the ‘clickers’ of this world do tend to annoy me especially when they don’t actually bother to read the post they have just ‘liked’.
+I know of what I speak.
+The viewing stats don’t lie!.

-Now where was I, oh yes – I was about to say that I rarely if ever get a good night’s sleep when writing a new book, at least until the first draft is finished.
+Now where was I, oh yes – I was about to say that rarely if ever do I get a good night’s sleep when writing a new book, at least until the first draft is finished.
 Nagging thoughts about something in the story literally wake me every night anywhere from midnight to four or five am.
-For instance, I woke at one am this morning to correct a particular passage in one of the chapters already written, that endlessly bothered the editor in me.
 The downside of getting up so early is that I’m lucky if I’m still awake after six-thirty pm.
-So relaxing in front of the television in the evening is out for the moment.
+So relaxing in front of the television in the evening is out.

 While the amateur loves the idea of writing thousands of words while engaging in a writing phenomena like Nanowrimo, or indeed some hard working writers I know in the traditional publishing world who must set themselves a daily word count in the multiples of thousands, due to the demands of their agents and publishers, I do not follow suit.
 In my case I don’t see the point in churning out thousands of words each day, which in all probability will end up being edited out as totally nonsensicle by your’s truly.